-Pursuant to California Rules of Court, rule 3.811, all unlimited civil cases where the amount in controversy does not exceed \$50,000 as to any plaintiff must be arbitrated.
+Pursuant to California Rules of Court, rule 3.811, all unlimited civil cases where the amount in controversy does not exceed \$50,000 as to any plaintiff must be arbitrated, if they are not mediated pursuant to the court's mediation program.

 - 1. The parties will not be required to post fees to participate in judicial arbitration.
 Arbitrators will continue to be reimbursed at \$150 per case.
 The funding source will be the Trial Court funding allocation for arbitration. - 2.
 Parties shall notify the Arbitration Hearing Officer and the Arbitration Clerk immediately in writing of the case settling with sufficient notice to allow the Arbitrator to schedule other matters.
-(1/1/23)